 Getting the world moving, one journey at a time

-While people’s commuting habits have changed massively and quickly, what will transportation look like in the future?
+But people’s commuting habits have changed massively and quickly in response to lockdowns and travel and transport restrictions.
+What will transportation look like in the future?
 And what steps will we take in order to get there?

 Cars and personal vehicles

 Mixed messaging around moving around in the current climate has thrown more light on the importance of addressing personal transportation.
 Cycling and micro-mobility (such as electric scooters, which currently have limited legal coverage in the UK) has grown in interest over the past few months, but supply chains are running thin.

 Instead of using public transport, commuters have been encouraged to use personal vehicles, which has a huge knock-on effect on carbon emissions, especially in urban areas, with further challenges such as increased potential for traffic accidents and limited town centre parking, and increased urban air pollution – which could increase COVID-19-linked mortality rates.
 One Imperial startup, The Tyre Collective, is at least addressing the problem of tyre wear on producing airborne particulates..

 Could this be the shot in the arm for investment and public buy-in for automated transportation?
 And how will public transport networks respond to a huge reduction in revenue as we change our work and travel habits?
 Experts from our specialist consultants at the Transport Strategy Centre and our Centre for Transport Studies have provided expert insight and research for projects around the world.

 Check out some of our startups addressing the needs in e-mobility: